sodadata/docs/soda-sql/orchestrate_scans.md

 Integrate Soda SQL with a **data orchestration tool** such as, Airflow, Dagster, or dbt, to automate and schedule your search for "bad" data.
 Refer to [Compatibility]({% link soda-sql/installation.md %}#compatibility) for details on Soda SQL requirements.

-Not only can you schedule [scans]({% link soda/glossary.md %}#scan) of [warehouse]({% link soda/glossary.md %}#warehouse) [tables]({% link soda/glossary.md %}#table), you can also configure actions that the orchestration tool can take based on scan output.
+Not only can you schedule [scans]({% link soda/glossary.md %}#scan) of [datasets]({% link soda/glossary.md %}#dataset), you can also configure actions that the orchestration tool can take based on scan output.
 For example, if the output of a scan reveals a large number of failed tests, the orchestration tool can automatically block "bad" data from contaminating your data pipeline.

 Use the results of a Soda SQL scan to instruct your orchestration tool to:
 - block "bad" data from entering your data pipeline (for testing), or,